Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TDeferred"

-Re-exports all named exports from the "effect/TDeferred" module as "TDeferred".
+Re-exports all named exports from the "effect/TDeferred" module as `TDeferred`.

 **Signature**